SAP-samples/teched2022-IN280/exercises/ex4/ex45/readme.md

 <br>![](/exercises/ex4/images/HMConfigSwitchToEvents.png)

-3. Click on the metric *Expired Certificate*
+3. Click on the event *Expired Certificate*

 <br>![](/exercises/ex4/images/HMConfigSelectEventCertificate.png)

-4. Use the toggle button to activate the alert and save the configuration for this metric
+4. Use the toggle button to activate the alert and save the configuration for this event

 <br>![](/exercises/ex4/images/HMConfigTurnOnEventCertificate.png)

-5. Do same steps *c.* and *d.* for the metrics *JMS Queue Capacity*, *JMS Queue entries*, *JMS Queue Messages*, *JMS Queue Status*
+5. Do same steps *c.* and *d.* for the events *JMS Queue Capacity*, *JMS Queue entries*, *JMS Queue Messages*, *JMS Queue Status*

-After the configuration you see all metrics activated
+After the configuration you see all events activated

 <br>![](/exercises/ex4/images/HMConfigActiveAlerts.png)